liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 ![Figure x: Documents and Media's lists files using several display styles: icon (as shown here), descriptive, and list.
 And breadcrumbs show the current folder's path in the library.](../../images/dm-images-in-admin.png)

-Documents and Media lists your folder's files.
-They're displayed using icons, by default.
+Documents and Media lists your current folder's subfolders and file entries.
+A file entry is the Document Library's representation of a file.
+It wraps the file to better leverage it within Liferay and to associate additional information and metadata with the file.
+File entries are displayed using icons, by default.
 You can select either icon, descriptive, or list display style; they're shown here from left to right: ![Display Styles](../../images/list-view-display-styles.png).
 The icon display style shows a file as a cover image.
 If the file is an image type file, the image is used as the file entry's cover image.
 If the file isn't an image, Documents and Media